Easy Guide to Funding for Speech-Language Pathology Services in BC (Updated 2026)

 Is your child First Nations?

-All First Nation children are eligible to receive services that they need including funds for health, social and education products, supports and therapeutic services including speech-language pathologist services for individuals or groups through the Jordan’s Principle program.
+All First Nations children are eligible to receive services that they need — including funds for health, social and education products, supports and therapeutic services including speech-language pathology — through the Jordan’s Principle program.

-Does your child have a have a severe disability or complex health care needs?
+Does your child have a severe disability or complex health care needs?

 Did you adopt a child through the Ministry of Children and Family Development?